 Your study wouldn’t work without a proper candidate to support your information.

-The perfect candidate should know the product and provide you with quotes and tell how you solved their constraints in an interview (it could be in a podcast).
+The perfect candidate should know the product, provide you with quotes, and tell how you solved their constraints in an interview (such as a podcast).

 So, how many times did the candidate use your product or service?

 Were they using the services of a competitor before coming to you?

 Keep in mind that you’ll need permission from your candidate to write about them and use their name.

 You can offer them one of the following potential benefits to gain their final approval: